remipassmoilesel/abc-map/README.md

   </a>
 </div>

-Abc-Map is a tool for processing geographic information that is easy to understand and use.
+Abc-Map is a geographic information processing tool that is easy to understand and use.

 Use cases: